Pediatric Dental Services

 What are space maintainers?
 How does a space maintainer help?

-Space maintainers are appliances made of metal or plastic that are custom fit to your child's mouth.
+According to the American Academy of Pediatric Dentistry, space maintainers are appliances made of metal or plastic that are custom fit to your child's mouth.
 They are small and unobtrusive in appearance.
 Most children easily adjust to them after the first few days.

 Space maintainers hold open the empty space left by a lost tooth.
 They steady the remaining teeth, preventing movement until the permanent tooth takes its natural position in the jaw.
 Its more affordable -- and easier on your child -- to keep teeth in normal positions with a space maintainer than to move them back in place with orthodontic treatment.